 Confidence lifts the lid on what is possible.
 Confident teams look at challenges with a can-do attitude.
 It is as though they were made as a team to become problem solvers and therefore become very creative in what they think is possible.
 They make things happen as a team, where other teams give up.
-The great thing is that confidence can be built.
+The great thing is that confidence can be built with results following.

 If you have been around a strong confident team you may have noticed that there is something magnetic about them.
 Everyone wants to be on a winning team.

 So how do leaders build confidence within their team?

 As a business growth consultant, I have often found that the measure of confidence a team possess depends upon its leadership.
 True confidence is owned by each individual, but confidence in the team is built and established, and that starts with its leader(s).

 Three Things A Leader Can Do To Build a Confidence within their Team

 There is a big difference between giving orders versus empowering.
 Many may say we don’t give orders; however I’ve seen in many organisations there can be a tendency to employ the hands and feet of individuals and not their brains and creative ideas.

 Likewise, there is a difference between delegating and empowering.
 Some may say that they are good at delegating but my question is what is being delegated?
 Is it just the jobs that someone else does not want to do?

 Empowering your team to make decisions, to think, to be creative, and to find solutions will lead to building confidence.